JonathanFL/wsn_assignment_2/README.md

 It states that the current it draws from being in active mode (not sleeping) is 1.8 mA.
 Then the total energy consumption must be:

-computing time :heavy_multiplication_x: 1.8 mA.
+computing time :multiplication_x: 1.8 mA.

 ## Results